“When I have bad days, it just drives me to work harder.”

 As the first Asian person I saw in Netflix’s Stranger Things, I remember anticipating to see more of Jackie Dallas in this incredible show.
 Jackie played Mr. Clarke’s girlfriend Jen in Season 1, Chapter Seven: “The Bathtub”.
 In this episode, Mr. Clarke’s movie night with Jen is interrupted by the iconic “curiosity door” call from Dustin.
 There was so much potential in this role… I really wish we could have seen Jen beat the shit out of a Demogorgon.

-Jackie was visiting her parents in Florida when her agent asked her to submit a self-tape for the show.
-“I was away from my home studio, and so had to make do with tacking a bedsheet to the wall and coaching my sister to be my reader.
-A few days later I was back in California and got a call at 6 am from my agent (it was 9 am on the east coast) congratulating me that I’d been booked for the role and would be filming in Atlanta in a week!”
+Jackie was visiting her parents in Florida when her agent asked her to submit a self-tape for the show, “I was away from my home studio, and so had to make do with tacking a bedsheet to the wall and coaching my sister to be my reader.
+A few days later I was back in California and got a call at 6 am from my agent congratulating me that I’d been booked for the role and would be filming in Atlanta in a week!”

 Stranger Things was Jackie’s first speaking role on a professional production.
 “I learned so much about working on a set as an actor that day.
 My scene partner Randy Havens was super nice and seemed so at ease on set, which I wanted to emulate so badly.
 I actually asked him if he wanted to rehearse the scene while sitting in the makeup trailer together and I laugh now when I think about it, asking such an experienced actor if he’d run 5 lines with me.
 The directors Matt and Ross Duffer were so nice and engaging and really had a way of communicating what they wanted out of the scene and helped me feel more at ease.
 Before I knew it, the scene was over and I was a wrap!
 I thanked them and even to this day have so much gratitude for casting me in the show that literally jump-started my career!”